 - Official GRE Scores

 Scores are considered official if they are sent to Ohio State directly from the testing service.
 Use school code: #1592.
-Applicants applying to the PhD program are required to take the GRE, regardless of GPA.

 The Graduate Studies Committee encourages applicants to prepare well before taking the GRE.
 The GMAT cannot be substituted for the GRE.
 The suggested minimum scores for admission are: